MHCPPrograms/worlds-documentation/docs/asset-library-import/storytelling_npc_animation/Mixamo to Blender to Desktop Editor.md

 # **Mixamo → Blender → Worlds Desktop Editor**

 ## **Step-by-Step Beginner Guide for Animation Import and Editing**
 NPCs are a powerful storyteller tool to invite and retain users to your world.
 An empty world feels unwelcoming.
 An active NPC who is a part of your world - a blacksmith hammering or a waitress serving coffee - can start telling the story by just being there.
 This document will allow you to create a customized animation series for NPCs in your world.
-It assumes some basic knowledge of Blender, Worlds Desktop Editor and
+It assumes some basic knowledge of Blender and Worlds Desktop Editor

 ---